1 March 2021

 The initial proposal has gone through several rounds of public consultation and scientific assessments, inviting feedback from a range of actors, including industries who have an interest in keeping us hooked on plastic.

-The restriction is now in the hands of the European Commission who will draft the final proposal based on ECHA's scientific assessment.
+The restriction is now in the hands of the European Commission who was expected to present a final proposal based on ECHA’s assessment back in May 2021.

 ClientEarth lawyer Hélène Duguy said: “With the loopholes we’re looking at, an ever-increasing volume of microplastics will keep on flooding into the environment.
 Once there, they persist and accumulate – hence the need to turn off the tap as fully and quickly as possible.”

 Our lawyers, alongside environmental experts from the European Environmental Bureau (EEB), the Rethink Plastic Alliance and other partner organisations, have kept a close eye on the different versions of the proposed ban and compiled their thoughts in a position paper.

 While they think the agency did a great job in collecting and analysing the evidence on the unacceptable risk posed by microplastics to the environment, they think the proposal ultimately comes up short.
 That’s because of a series of exemptions, insufficient requirements and unjustified delays that risk jeopardising the overall effectiveness of the final restriction.